We’re here to help you realise your potential.

 Within my time at URPotential I have been involved in different projects, activities and events.
 I have delivered Move into volunteering and Peer Mentoring Training.
 Developed and delivering adult training and a Peer Support programme.

-I am the Fylde fieldworker for Fylde Coast Be Involved, I am currently in training working towards my Level 2 Youth work qualification after completing my Level 1 earlier this year.
-Previous to working at UR Potential I gained a Bsc Hons in Forensic Psychology, I also volunteered with Addaction, Youth Offending Team and Lancashire Women’s centre.
+I am the Fylde fieldworker for Fylde Coast Be Involved and Step Up Specialist Support Worker, I am currently in training working towards my Level 2 Youth work qualification after completing my Level 1 earlier this year.
+Previous to working at URPotential I gained a Bsc Hons in Forensic Psychology, I also volunteered with Addaction, Youth Offending Team and Lancashire Women’s centre.

-I have just recently completed my level 2 in Business Admin and am looking to go on to do my level 3.
+I have completed my level 2 in Business Admin and am currently working towards completing my Level 3 NVQ in Management.

 I am a qualified youth and community worker with a varied background in the field, I have taken part in numerous projects such as youth groups, targeted youth programmes, and one to one work with at risk young people.
 Upon completion of my youth and community development degree (Ba Hons) I spent a year travelling and working in Australia which has allowed my knowledge and experience to grow and develop.
 I believe young people and the community should be given a voice and be involved in decisions that affect them.
 For URPotential I am the BBO Invest in Youth project worker and Fylde & Wyre LGBT Worker

 I am the admin at URPotential.
 Before working here i was working at an estate agents, where i viewed properties and carried out admin activities